-Micah Smith is an award-winning director of short films and feature-length documentary films, as well as the founder and artistic director of Shoot East, a production company based in Israel.
+Micah Smith is an award-winning director of short films and feature-length documentary films.
 Micah has a bachelors in film production from New York University’s Tisch School of the Arts where his junior and senior thesis films played in over 50 festivals worldwide.

 Made specifically for social media, each episode of Pillow Talk runs an average length of only 60 seconds, and depicts the drama that arises from nothing more than a single conversation in bed.

 The goal is to focus on the dialogue in a limbo-state, where the characters and their environment become universal archetypes.

 Mr. Pleasant is a feature-length narrative film that follows Asher Naim, Israeli ambassador to Ethiopia during the mass airlift of Ethiopian Jews to Israel in 1991.
 The film follows Naim as he witnesses the final weeks of a 2,000-year-old culture that is forever changed in a matter of hours as the Ethiopian Jews board planes for a new world.

 In the Middle East, the birthplace of Christianity, Christians and other minorities are being violently persecuted, driven out of their homes, and killed.
 Faithkeepers gives face and voice to the humanitarian crisis and genocide affecting millions in the Middle East as a result of religious and ethnic persecution.

 Sustainable Nation tells the stories of three Israelis working around the world to help solve environmental crises related to water accessibility.
 The film takes place in Uganda, India, California, and Israel and was filmed over the course of two years.

 Perpetual Motion is a short, dance-art film that explores relationships, sexuality, love and loneliness.
 The film is a single, fluid shot that moves around a crowded bar, landing on different couples and individuals whose inner worlds are suddenly manifested through dance.